shuta-tech/robosys_2021_ros/README.md

 ```
 rosrun robosys_2021_ros pro
 ```
-# Commands

 # Note

-You can't actually earn credits by paying for them.
+You can't obtain credits if you pay much money to the professors.

 # Author
 - Chiba Institute of Technology